krlmlr/plogr/README.md

 Example
 -------

 The code shows a small usage example and a demo which we'll call from R below.
+(Rcpp is *not* necessary to use `plogr`, it is only needed to run the C++ code chunk.)
 For further details consult the [plog documentation](https://github.com/SergiusTheBest/plog#readme).

 ``` cpp
 // [[Rcpp::depends(plogr)]]